Home » AI

 Figure 1: Training an LLM is as hard as training a clustering algorithm

 For those interested, the dots in Figure 1 represent points on three different orbits of the Riemann zeta function.
 The blue and red ones are related to the critical band.
 The red dots correspond to the critical line with infinitely many roots.
 It has no hole.
 The yellow dots are on an orbit outside the critical band; the orbit in question is bounded (unlike the other ones) and has a hole in the middle of the picture.
-The blue orbit also appears to not cover the origin where red dots are concentrated; its hole center — the “eye” as in the eye of a hurricane — is on the left side, on the right to the dense red cluster but left to the center of the hole in the yellow cloud.
+The blue orbit also appears to not cover the origin where red dots are concentrated; its hole center — the “eye” as in the eye of a hurricane — is on the left side, to the right of the dense red cluster but left to the center of the hole in the yellow cloud.
 Proving that its hole encompasses the origin, amounts to proving the Rieman Hypothesis.
 The blue and red orbits are unbounded.

 Can LLMs figure this out?
 Can you train them to answer such questions?
 The answer is no. They could succeed if appropriately trained on this very type of example but fail on a dataset with a different structure (the equivalent of a different kind of prompt).
 One reason why it makes sense to build specialized LLMs rather than generic ones.